szabgab/rust.code-maven.com/pages/mutant-testing-xmlem.md

 So far the best crate I found is the [xmlem](https://crates.io/crates/xmlem), however the generated file are "too pretty".
 That is, every HTML element is on it own line.
 I wanted to have an option to keep the result a bit tighter.
-So I opened an [issue](https://github.com/xmlem/xmlem/issues/14) and the author basically gave his (her?) blessing for someone to work on it.
+So I opened an [issue](https://github.com/xmlem/xmlem/issues/14) and [Ltrlg](https://github.com/Ltrlg) basically gave his (her?) blessing for someone to work on it.

 I thought to give it a try, but first I had to make myself familiar with the code and with the tests.

-Side note: by the time I started to write this blog post someone has already committed the change.
+Side note: by the time I started to write this blog post [Brendan Molloy](https://github.com/bbqsrc), who is apparently the original author of the crate, has already committed the change.
 So maybe I won't have to do anything here.
 On the other hand I could contribute some of my expertise to the project (GitHub Actions, testing etc.)